redexp/familymarkup-site/src/pages/index.md

 ---
 layout: '../layouts/Md.astro'
 ---
 An exceptional language designed for creating family trees of any complexity.
+Main idea is to write quickly and easily.
 Its foundation is built on names and surnames.

 ```fml
 Smith